jkbhagatio/mini/paper/paper_outline.md

   - Existing methods have many limitations, particularly in regards to interpretability of latent spaces

-- How MINI addresses these limitations + can be used with virtually any neural recording modality
+- How NLDisco addresses these limitations + can be used with virtually any neural recording modality

 - Latent space vs. interpretable latents overview: we just care about interpretable latents